 Subd.
 2a.
 Tax refund or credit. (a) Each organization that receives a refund or credit under section 297E.02, subdivision 4, paragraph (d), must within four business days of receiving a refund under that paragraph deposit the refund in the organization's gambling account.

-(d) The organization may expend the tax refund or credit issued under section 297E.02, subdivision 4, paragraph (d), plus the amount calculated under paragraph (b), only for lawful purposes, other than lawful purposes described in section 349.12, subdivision 25, paragraph (a), clauses (8), (9), and (12).
-Amounts subject to this paragraph must be spent for qualifying lawful purposes no later than one year after the refund or credit is received or the tax savings calculated under paragraph (b).
+(b) The organization may expend the tax refund or credit issued under section 297E.02, subdivision 4, paragraph (d), only for lawful purposes, other than lawful purposes described in section 349.12, subdivision 25, paragraph (a), clauses (8), (9), and (12).
+Amounts subject to this paragraph must be spent for qualifying lawful purposes no later than one year after the refund or credit is received.

 Subd.
 3. Expenditures. (a) All expenditures of gross profits from lawful gambling must be itemized as to payee, purpose, amount, and date of payment, and must be in compliance with section 349.154.
 Authorization of the expenditures must be recorded in the monthly meeting minutes of the licensed organization.
-Checks for expenditures of gross profits must be signed by at least two persons authorized by board rules to sign the checks.
-Expenditures of gross profits from lawful gambling for local, state, and federal taxes as identified in section 349.12, subdivision 25, paragraph (a), clause (8), may be: (1) transferred electronically from the organization's gambling account directly to bank accounts identified by local, state, or federal agencies if the organization's gambling account monthly bank statement specifically identifies the payee by name, the amount transferred, the account number of the account into which the funds were transferred, and the date of the transaction; or (2) transferred electronically to and from the account of a payroll processing firm that meets the criteria for such a firm established under section 349.168, subdivision 6.
-Expenditures of gross profits from lawful gambling as authorized by section 349.15, subdivision 1, for utility payments may be transferred electronically from the organization's gambling account directly to bank accounts identified by the utility vendor if the organization's gambling account monthly bank statement specifically identifies the payee by name, the amount transferred, the account number of the account into which the funds were transferred, and the date of the transaction.
-Electronic payments of local, state, and federal taxes and utility payments are permitted only if they have been authorized by the membership, the organization maintains supporting documentation, and the expenditures can be verified.
+Checks or authorizations for electronic fund transfers for expenditures of gross profits must be signed by at least two persons authorized by board rules to sign the checks.
+Expenditures of gross profits from lawful gambling for local, state, and federal taxes as identified in section 349.12, subdivision 25, paragraph (a), clause (8), may be: (1) transferred electronically from the organization's gambling account directly to bank accounts identified by local, state, or federal agencies if the organization's gambling account monthly bank statement specifically identifies the payee by name, the amount transferred, and the date of the transaction; or (2) transferred electronically to and from the account of a payroll processing firm that meets the criteria for such a firm established under section 349.168, subdivision 6.
+Expenditures of gross profits from lawful gambling as identified in section 349.12, subdivision 3a, and as authorized by section 349.15, subdivision 1, for payments for utilities, insurance, and payroll processing charges may be transferred electronically from the organization's gambling account directly to bank accounts identified by the vendor if the organization's gambling account monthly bank statement specifically identifies the payee by name, the amount transferred, the account number of the account into which the funds were transferred, and the date of the transaction.
+Electronic payments of local, state, and federal taxes and utility, payroll processing, or insurance payments are permitted only if they have been authorized by the membership, the organization maintains supporting documentation, and the expenditures can be verified.

 (b) Expenditures authorized by the board according to section 349.12, subdivision 25, paragraph (b), clause (3), must be 51 percent completed within two years of the date of board approval.
 "Fifty-one percent completed" means that the work completed must represent at least 51 percent of the value of the project as documented by the contractor or vendor.
 An organization that fails to comply with this paragraph shall reapply to the board for approval of the project.